-While this document is intended to support those who have been unexpectedly laid off or furloughed due to COVID-19, you should only enter into this agreement if you believe the other party will make a good faith effort to repay the debt.
+While this document is intended to support those who have been unexpectedly laid off or furloughed, you should only enter into this agreement if you believe the other party will make a good faith effort to repay the debt.